Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Mitigation Approaches

 It was seen in Section \ref{sec:testing} that the Nadaraya-Watson estimator provides a consistent estimate of the expected outcome at a given score for suitably chosen kernels and bandwidth parameters.
 Let $\hat f_g (\cdot)$ be such an estimator for group $g$.

-Given the score binning, rather than simply transforming according to the average outcome withing a bin, a more refined transformation would be to map a score $s$ to an appropriate weighting of the average outcomes evaluated at the endpoints of the bin containing $s$.
-One such transformation is the simple linear interpolation score transformation
+Replacing the score with the estimated conditional expected outcome given the original score (asymptotically) calibrates the model.
+Of course, in real-world applications, one can evaluate the conditional expectation at a fixed set of score values and linearly interpolate between these values as follows.
+Consider a binning (or partition) $B_1,...,B_K$ of the score space with $B_i = [l_i, u_i)$.
+For a given score, denote by $B(s)$ the bin $B_i$ containing $s$, i.e. for which $s \in B_i$.
+A simple linear interpolation score transformation is given by

 where $k$ is the index such that $s \in B(k)$.
 This transformation is asymptotically unbiased at the endpoints of the bins in the sense that the transformation converges to the ``ideal'' transformation, i.e. $t(s,g) \rightarrow f_g(s)$ almost surely for scores on the endpoints of the bins.
 Provided the binning is reasonably fine, the transformation will have small bias over the ideal transformation.
-Another advantage of this transformation over traditional binning is that it preserves (strict) monotonicity of the average outcome asymptotically, which provides the advantages of isotonic regression while providing robustness against non-monotonicity of the underlying function.
+While this approach generally requires more data than other methods of calibration, it has several advantages.
+This approach is robust against the monotonicity assumption required by isotonic regression.
+This method also does not require the logistic model specification used by Platt's scaling and is applicable to non-categorical outcome data, which cannot be said of Platt's scaling.
+A further discussion of these approaches is given in Appendix \ref{sec:calibration_appraoches}.